 Contact us to download the editable version +

-Feel free to adapt and use the template according to your specific situation and communication preferences.
+Feel free to adapt and use the template according to your situation and communication preferences.
 Open and honest communication with your employer and HR is crucial when considering Day 1 CPT as an option for your continued employment or career transition.

-In general, many large tech companies are more inclined to support previous employees who didn't secure an H1B visa and want to transition to CPT visa.
+In general, many large tech companies are more inclined to support previous employees who didn't secure an H1B visa and want to transition to a CPT visa.
 However, their acceptance of new hires with CPT status is somewhat limited.
 On the other hand, some financial institutions tend to have more favorable policies for new hire CPT candidates.
 Smaller to mid-sized companies often handle CPT policies on a case-by-case basis, allowing for more room for negotiation based on individual performance.

-Secondly, should you disclose your CPT status to HR when interviewing for jobs and how should you do it?
+Secondly, should you disclose your CPT status to HR when interviewing for jobs, and how should you do it?

 Contact us to download the editable version +